korewaChino/korewaChino/README.md

 I am non-binary and I usually code in my free time.
 I'm a big IT nerd and I love to learn new things.

 I code in Python, C, and Rust; and my favorite programming language is Rust!
-It takes a while to build but the end product is blazing fast!
+It takes a while to build but the end product should be robust!

+I believe that all knowledge should and must be free, and all code should be able to be taken apart and studied

 I'm also the founder and the maintainer of Ultramarine Linux.
-My specialty is in DevOps engineering.
+My specialty is in SRE & Software Engineering

-# Skills

-## Programming Languages
-- C/C++
-- JavaScript/TypeScript
-- Rust
-- Python
-- Shell Scripting (bash, fish)

-## IaC
-- Terraform
-- Ansible

-## Databases
-- PostgreSQL
-- SurrealDB
-- SQLite
-- Redis

-## VCS
-- GitHub
-- GitLab
-- Self-hosted Gitea
-  - Gogs
-  - Forgejo
-  - Codeberg, notabug, etc etc.

-## Containers
-- Docker
-- Podman
-- LXC
-- Kubernetes
-  - K3s
-  - Vanilla K8s (kubeadm)
-  - Rancher RKE2
-  - Rancher Server

-# Cloud
-- Linode
-- Hetzner Cloud
-- Google Cloud Platform

-## Virtualization
-- KVM
-- Proxmox

-## Operating Systems
-- Linux
-  - Fedora
-  - Enterprise Linux (CentOS, AlmaLinux, Rocky, RHEL)
-  - Debian/Ubuntu
-  - Arch Linux

-# Accomplishments
-- CIO of Fyra Labs
-- Lead developer of Ultramarine Linux

 # Projects
 - [Ultramarine Linux](https://ultramarine-linux.org)